-You can level the playing field with effective press releases.
+You will be more competitive with effective press releases.
 They should be part of your marketing mix.

 Press releases are also valuable in crisis management.

 But press releases aren’t necessarily for journalists in this digital age.
 Bloggers might also be interested in what you have to say.

 Press releases are also effective in search engine optimization (SEO) with the right keywords to promote your Web site’s prominence and to give you more mentions on the Internet.

 Even if you can’t get the media’s attention, your press release can still directly speak to your prospective clients and customers.

 In my three decades+ experience, I’ve seen both sides of the equation.
 As a broadcast journalist, I was asked to consider press-release submissions.
 On this portal, I’m lobbied for publicity all the time.
 I’ve also written press releases to promote my clients, my firm and my employers (prior to becoming a business-performance consultant).

 So for maximum impact, here are eight basic tips: